University of Missouri-Columbia Admission Requirements

 At University of Missouri-Columbia, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist University of Missouri-Columbia as your choice in the form.

-How much a University of Missouri-Columbia Graduate make?
+How much does a University of Missouri-Columbia Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 63403.
+The average annual salary of the graduate after 4-6 years of graduation is $63,403.
 An average University of Missouri-Columbia graduate makes this much after 10 years of enrollment (4-6 years after graduation).

 Less Competitive Schools